The North Face Base Camp Duffel Medium | Review

 The North Face’s Base Camp Duffel is one of their trademarks, and we’d even hazard a guess that it’s probably one of the best-selling duffel bags ever made.
 But does that mean it’s the best out there?

-Available in a number of different colours and in sizes ranging from the 50-litres to a whopping 150-litres, we decided to choose the 95L Size Large for testing.
-It’s a size that’s a little too big to be a carry-on bag for flying so if you want one to fly with, you’ll want to consider the size S or M.
+Available in a number of different colours and in sizes ranging from the 50-litres to a whopping 150-litres, we decided to choose the 71L Medium for testing.
+It’s a size that’s a little too big to be a carry-on bag for flying so if you want one to fly with, you’ll want to consider the size S.

 All of the sizes come with two removable shoulder straps with the same ergonomic shape that you’d expect on a good backpack.
 They’re adjustable and have a good deal of padding as well – meaning that long journeys with this duffel are definitely manageable.